2024 Solar Incentives Guide for Forks, PA - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have heard of.
 You might have heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit equal to a certain percentage of the money you spend installing solar panels.

 The ITC can be applied to solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
+You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum claim amount.

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
 The new Clean Energy Credit extends until 2035.
 Homeowners are now eligible for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
 This credit will then see a slight annual decrease until it expires.
 Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Forks solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Forks solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives